arkku/dotfiles/README.md

 * git merge/rebase/patch status is also show on this line
 * the vi command-mode is shown with a `(vi)` indicator on the above line

+#### Autocompletion

+Autocompletion is set to be case-, hyphen-, and underscore-insensitive.
+If `fzf` is installed, autocompletion is also made fuzzy.

 #### Title

 * the window/screen/tmux title shows `user@host` when idle, followed by the git